Clustering analysis of medium-band selected high-redshift galaxies: Clustering analysis

 \subsection{HOD fit}

 In this section, we will use mock catalogs from Halo Occupation Distribution (HOD) models to compute covariance matrices and interpret our clustering measurements.
 A HOD model assigns (mock) galaxies to dark matter halos through a probability distribution function that depends (primarily) upon halo mass.
 The form of the halo occupation for galaxies such as those in our sample is not well understood, nor are there strong observational constraints on the dependence upon secondary properties of halos, beyond mass.
-On the other hand, our data are currently unable to provide precise constraints over a wide range of scales and thus many of our inferences will be robust to model (Appendix \ref{app:HMQ}) and cosmology misspecification.
+On the other hand, our data are currently unable to provide precise constraints over a wide range of scales and thus many of our inferences will be robust to model (\S\ref{app:HMQ}) and cosmology misspecification.

-In this work, we will primarily use the functional form introduced by ref.~\cite{Zheng07} as implemented in the AbacusUtils\footnote{\hyperref[https://abacusutils.readthedocs.io/en/latest/]{https://abacusutils.readthedocs.io/en/latest/}} software accompanying the \textsc{AbacusSummit} N-body suite \cite{Maksimova21}, which have been generated using the \textsc{Abacus} N-body software \cite{Garrison21}.
-Comparison to a different HOD form can be found in Appendix \ref{app:HMQ}.
+In this work, we will primarily use the functional form introduced by ref.~\cite{Zheng07} as implemented in the AbacusUtils\footnote{\hyperref[https://abacusutils.readthedocs.io/en/latest/]{https://abacusutils.readthedocs.io/en/latest/}} software \cite{Yuan22} accompanying the \textsc{AbacusSummit} N-body suite \cite{Maksimova21}, which have been generated using the \textsc{Abacus} N-body software \cite{Garrison21}.
+We perform comparison to a different HOD form in \S\ref{app:HMQ}.
 For each halo, the `standard' model assigns central galaxies with a binomial distribution and a Poisson-distributed number of satellites, with means

 where $M$ is the halo mass and \{$M_{\rm cut}$, $M_1$, $\sigma$, $\kappa$, $\alpha$\} are model parameters.
 Although this functional form, and HOD models more generally, were originally designed to model magnitude limited samples at $z\lesssim 0.5$, due to the level of flexibility of the model we expect moderate success even for high-redshift galaxies.
 Indeed, N-body studies and observations have each shown that the halo distribution and stellar mass/halo mass relations are roughly consistent across a wide range of redshifts, indicating that the functional form of the HOD model will be at least roughly applicable at $z\sim3$ \cite{Wechsler18}.
 Works modeling the high-redshift universe with semi-analytic models or hydrodynamical simulations have also shown that these HOD models are moderately successful at describing high-$z$ galaxies \cite{Nagamine10,Garel15,Gurung-Lopez19,Ravi24,Sullivan25,Khoraminezhad25}.
 While this clearly does not guarantee that these models will correctly mimic the galaxy samples at hand, at the precision level of this study we deem it sufficient.
 It will be valuable to follow this up in the future with more constraining data, as detailed simulation-based study of medium-band selected high-$z$ galaxies will provide important insight into both future cosmology survey planning and the evolution of galaxies within large-scale structure.